maiyuxiaoge/learning_note/os.md

 ## Cooperating	Processes
 - Performance:	speed
   - Exploit	inherent	parallelism	of	computation
-  - Allow	some	parts	to	proceed	why	others	do	I/O
+  - Allow	some	parts	to	proceed	while	others	do	I/O
 - Modularity:	reusable	self-contained	programs
   - Each	may	do	a	useful	task	on	its	own
   - May	also	be	useful	as	a	sub-task	for	others